harold-js/harold-website/src/docs/guides.md

 publicationDate: '2021-05-01'
 tags:
   - learn
-ogTitle: "Harold Recipes - Static sites generator"
+ogTitle: "Harold Recipes - Static site generator"
 ogDescription: "Ready-to-use recipes.
 You can take them as inspiration or copy it as it is and use in your custom template"
 ogImage: "https://www.haroldjs.com/assets/images/harold-start.png"
 ogUrl: "https://www.haroldjs.com/docs/recipes"
-twitterTitle: "Harold Recipes - Static sites generator"
+twitterTitle: "Harold Recipes - Static site generator"
 twitterDescription: "Ready-to-use recipes.
 You can take them as inspiration or copy it as it is and use in your custom template"
 twitterImage: "https://www.haroldjs.com/assets/images/harold-start.png"
 twitterUrl: "https://www.haroldjs.com/docs/recipes"